gnpis/2024-biohackathon-LLM/paper.md

 - Tae: triticum aestivum
 - Rn: Renan
 - G/L/R/S: **g**rain/**l**eaf/**r**oot/**s**tem
-- 100/250/500/700/Z13/Z32/Z61: number of degree-days or Zadok stage[^1]
+- 100/250/500/700/Z13/Z32/Z61: number of degree-days or Zadok stage[@citation:Zadok1974]
 - C/T: control/stress **T**emperature

 The files __\*abundance.tsv__ contain the gene expression level for the 14 conditions.
 FPKM and TPM are added at the gene level (sum of values for the different gene isoforms).

 The __\*refmap__ files contain mapping between Renan reference genome, the main isoform and the list of transcripts foubd in the experiment, the first one being used for mapping with the abundance files.

-[^1]: Konzak, J. Z. T. C. C. (1974).
-A decimal code for the growth stages of cereals.
-Weed Res, 14, 415-421.

 ## Future Work

-A clean of script needs to be done in order to have a seamless integration process.
+A script cleaning needs to be done in order to have a seamless integration process.

 BioChatter needs to be used more in depth on this dataset to expose the integrated data to end users and getting feedback on the LLM benefits.